Xiaomi success inspires every man and his dog to make smartphones in China

 China had 155 smartphone brands selling over 1,000 handsets a month as at end-March, from 110 two years ago, said analyst Neil Shah of Counterpoint Research.
 In neighbouring India, there were 103 brands, over half of which are Chinese.

-But small players compete for just one-fifth of the market as the rest is occupied by the 10 biggest incumbents - including Apple Inc (AAPL.O), Samsung Electronics Co Ltd (005930.KS), Lenovo Group (0992.HK), Huawei Technologies Co Ltd [HWT.UL] and Xiaomi - according to Gartner.
+But small players compete for just one-fifth of the market as the rest is occupied by the 10 biggest incumbents - including Apple Inc, Samsung Electronics Co Ltd, Lenovo Group, Huawei Technologies Co Ltd and Xiaomi - according to Gartner.

 FAIRY TALE